masterborn/masterborn-blog/src/content/CTO-as-a-Service-What-is-CaaS-Key-benefits-and-risks.md

 With each new app, I develop my skills even more which gives even greater value to the end customer and boosts future projects.
 Having an understanding of these common pieces of each application (i.e. authorization and authentication - you almost always need these in your app) gives your decisions momentum and lowers the general cost as you don't need to spend a lot of time on these.

-## Choosing MasterBorn as your CTO as a Service.
+## Choosing MasterBorn as your CTO as a Service

 If you are considering hiring a CTO in the CaaS model - let's talk.
 At MasterBorn, we specialize in creating valuable MVPs for American startups and have extensive experience in this area.